 Of course, using either version comes with its own advantages and disadvantages.
 To help you decide on the best external hard drive for your PS4, check out the list below:

 Portable External Hard Drives for PS4

 Uses of PS4 External Hard Drives

-Once you decide to buy an external hard drive to store your PS4 games and other files, you can now start the actual file transfer.
-External HDD can be used in the following ways:
+Once you decide on which external hard drive to get for your PS4, you can now start the actual file transfer.
+External HDDs can be used in the following ways:

 - As a drive to install your games and apps

-- Format your external hard drive through the console by going >Settings>Devices>USB Storage Devices>”Your external HDD.”
+- Format your external hard drive through the console by going to >Settings>Devices>USB Storage Devices>Your external HDD.